andysalerno/andys.page/content/posts/llm_recap/index.md

 draft: false
 ---

-*Disclaimer: this post was generated entirely by a human, using a model trained via an evolutionary algorithm over the course of ~4 billion years, and then further finetuned using a mix of reinforcement learning and supervised learning for another ~30 years.*
+*Disclaimer: the text in this post was generated entirely by a human, using a model trained via an evolutionary algorithm over the course of ~4 billion years, and then further finetuned using a mix of reinforcement learning and supervised learning for another ~30 years.*

 For the past month month or so, this has been my morning ritual: